 - A medical condition you have makes a certain drug work differently;

 - Herbal preparations or supplements affect the action of a drug;

 - A food or non-alcoholic drink reacts with a drug;

 - An alcoholic drink interacts with a drug.

-Some medications can cause side effects similar to health problems that occur in older adults (such as memory difficulties), so ask your healthcare provider if any new health problems you are experiencing could be due to medications.
+Some medications can cause side effects that appear similar to the health problems that typically occur in older adults, such as memory difficulties.
+So don't forget to ask your healthcare provider if any new health problems you are experiencing could be due to the medications you are taking.

 Review Medications with Your Health Care Provider